kibo-tylerbrinkman/KUPT.tyler_custom_bpm.1.0.0.Release/docs/How-to-extend-Kibo-Fulfillment-workflows.md

 1. Change your current working directory to the `devcenter-app` subdirectory.
 For example, `cd /Users/YOUR_USERNAME/Projects/Kibo-Applications/Fulfillment/YOUR_APPLICATION_NAME/devcenter-app`

-1. Create the DevCenter application scaffolding.
+1. Create the Development Center application scaffolding.
 Type `yo mozu-actions` and then answer prompts specific to your application.

     For example:
     ```